 Can you help these Suffolk Blue Cross cats and dogs find a home?

-Could you open your home to one of these cats and dogs looking for new homes at the Blue Cross centre in Wherstead?
+Could you offer a home to one of these cats and dogs at the Blue Cross centre in Wherstead?

 The process to adopt any of these pets is simple and begins with applicants completing a ‘Homefinder’ form.

 This can either be completed online or in-house at the Blue Cross centre on Bourne Hill, Wherstead.

 The re-homing fees for dogs aged over 16 weeks is £160 and the fee for cats is £65.

 Where possible all pets are neutered, micro-chipped and will have had at least their first vaccination before going to new homes.

 New owners have the benefit of four weeks of free pet insurance, as well as free behaviour support for the lifetime of their pet.

 If you value what this story gives you, please consider supporting the Ipswich Star.
 Click the link in the orange box above for details.